 7.3 Respiratory Tract Infections

-caregiver’s/teacher’s ability to provide for the health and safety of the other children in the group.
+- The child may be cared for without compromising the health and safety of the other children in the group.

 TYPE OF FACILITYCenter, Early Head Start, Head Start, Large Family Child Care Home, Small Family Child Care Home